nbauma109/jd-gui-duo/README.md

 ## Method patching

-Sometimes JD-Core v1 fails to compile a method.
+Sometimes JD-Core v1 fails to decompile a method.
 In this case, method will be patched from JD-Core v0 if possible and the comment 'Patched from JD-Core v0' will appear :

 ![image](https://user-images.githubusercontent.com/9403560/169692097-4f96d304-4bac-4596-a3bf-076ae49b8670.png)